ablekh/iperf3-go/README.md

 ## Current Limitations

-- UDP testing is not yet implemented
-- Some advanced features may not be fully supported
+- Some advanced iperf3 features may not be fully supported
 - CPU utilization reporting is basic
-- Reverse mode testing needs refinement
+- SCTP support requires Linux kernel support (not available on Windows/macOS)
+- Advanced UDP features like jitter measurement could be enhanced

 ## Architecture